apache/apisix-website/website/blog/2021/06/28/why-we-need-Apache-APISIX.md

 Let's look at the left side of the more interesting JAVA, Spring Cloud built-in API gateway has experienced ZUUL, ZUUL2, but still not good, performance, architecture official are not satisfied, so Spring Cloud official launched a new project Spring Cloud Gateway, the final formation of the family bucket solution.

-Finally, the bottom right part of the service grid, for the service grid has formed a choice istio (CP) + envoy (DP).
+Finally, the bottom right part of the service grid, for the service grid has formed a choice istio (CP) + Envoy (DP).
 Later we see the Alibaba open source mosn, in a nutshell: Golang version of envoy.

 ![APISIX architecture](https://static.apiseven.com/202108/1646300450364-7318620a-0876-472e-8d7b-880c0f4a7ac2.jpg)